johannst/dynld/03_hello_dynld/README.md

 ## User program

-The next step is to create the user program that will be loaded by the dynamic linker created in the previous section.
+The next step is to create the user program that will be jumped to by the dynamic linker created above.
-For now the functionality of the user program is not important, but it must full-fill the requirements no to depend on any shared libraries or contain any relocations.
+For now the functionality of the user program is not really important, but it must full-fill the requirements to not depend on any shared libraries or contain any relocations.
-For this purpose the following simple `no-std` program is used:
+For this purpose the following `no-std` program is used:
 ```c
 #include <syscall.h>
 #include <io.h>